-We see plenty of comparisons between the ‘old’ Front Page, actually an international cut, and the recovered American Lewis Milestone version, which retains plenty of alternate dialogue with more colloquialisms, better reads, etc. The Milestone version has takes with better reads, better pacing and better editing, and it’s good to hear the snappier dialogue choices.
+We see plenty of comparisons between the ‘old’ Front Page, actually an international cut, and the recovered American Lewis Milestone version, which retains plenty of alternate dialogue with more colloquialisms, better reads, etc. The Milestone version has better pacing and better editing, and it’s good to hear the snappier dialogue choices.

 One obscene hand gesture that was in the international cut, was judiciously dropped from the Milestone version.
 So it’s nice for the featurette to retain it for us.